Can you build a shed on grass?

 No. Almost every wooden shed in Ireland is built up on blocks.
 The blocks can sit on the grass, but the shed should not touch the grass directly.
 Raising a wooden shed is the norm because it prevents it rotting from the ground up.

 Imagine placing a wooden shed directly onto grass.
-The entire frame would be in contact with the soil.
-Any time it rains, the wood would become wet; as soil generally holds water, long after the rain, has passed it would be exposed to wet condition.
-Even with the best pressure treatment, it would only take several months of constant dampness to degrade the wood.
-The base of the shed would rather quickly come weaken and your shed would fall apart from the ground up.
+The entire frame would be in contact with the soil, right?
+So any time it rains, the wood would become wet – and because soil holds onto water, the wood would remain damp even long after the rain has stopped.
+Even with the best pressure treatment, it would only take several months of constant dampness to degrade the wood considerably.
+The base of the shed would quickly become weakened and your shed would basically fall apart from the ground up.

 A wooden Chalet Shed in Dublin on a lawn with large bushes either side

 No, but Steel sheds are a different beast to wooden sheds, altogether.
-Their frames are made from steel, so it’s not a rotting issue per se that’s the main reason you can’t put a steel shed onto grass.
-Instead the main reason is assembly and warping.
+Their frames are made from steel, so it’s not a rotting issue that prevents you from plonking your shed onto grass.
+Instead the main reasons are assembly and warping.

 A green 10ft x 10ft steel garden shed in a garden in Dublin